 Among the earliest cloud services to emerge on the market, iCloud was probably the most successful at mainstreaming the concept and even today they're still one of the top cloud storage providers on the web — with the service being built into each and every iPhone.
 Using iCloud for work, however, can be a daunting prospect if you're not completely familiar with it.

 In fact, one of our listeners here at the Kim Komando Show called in with a request about this very concept.
 She wanted to learn more about using the cloud for document storage and sharing, which would help optimize her digital workflow.
-Well, look no further — because we're detailing the top three ways to handle documents on the cloud for your Apple devices.
+In response, we decided to detail the top three ways to handle documents on the cloud for your Apple devices.

 Why use the cloud?